Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/element.md

 The `LV` column determines the "level" of this element:

 - **Spells:** Dictates spawn requirements.
 Earthquake is level 20, Meteor is level 30 — much harder to find at low-level spell vendors than Fire Ball (level 15).
-- **Enchantments:** Dictates the danger level needed for them to spawn.
-Resist fire/cold/lightning are easy to find at level 15, while resist cut and impact are much higher at 100 and 200 respectively.
+- **Enchantments:** Dictates the danger level needed for them to spawn — an enchantment can only roll on gear whose level is at or above its `LV` (e.g. resist fire has `LV` 1, so it can appear anywhere; note resist cut and impact have `chance` 0 and never spawn randomly).

 ## Target